connectedbydata/connectedbydata.org/_events/2024-02-26-connected-conversation-edtech.md

 In January 2024, Connected by Data convened a Design Lab to discuss these issues with EdTech in schools.
 In this Connected Conversation, we will be sharing our findings and discussing future directions.

-> When: 15:30 - 16:30 UK time on Monday 26th February 2024
-> Where: Zoom
-> A slide deck will be circulated in advance of the session.
+A slide deck will be circulated in advance of the session.

-> If you're interested in attending please email [Helena](mailto:helena@connectedbydata.org).
+> This conversation will take place 15:30 - 16:30 UK time, Monday 26th February 2024 on Zoom.
+If you're interested in attending please email [Helena](mailto:helena@connectedbydata.org).